 The period from 1716 until his death in Venice in 1729 was one of intense activity during which Marco collaborated frequently with Sebastiano and expanded the sphere of his own activity to include gouaches on kidskin and etchings.
 Although he continued to paint other landscape subjects, Marco seems to have turned increasingly to depictions of ruins populated with small figures sometimes painted by Sebastiano.
 These paintings do not represent actual archeological sites, but are capriccios composed from a repertory of elements--obelisks, pyramids, sections of temples and colonnades, fallen architectural elements, statues, funeral urns, and vases.
 Such elements are often arranged in planes or as a screen in the middle ground, with views into luminous distances, reflecting his frequent work for the stage.

 Marco is known to have begun painting ruins quite early in his career and it has been argued that his conception of ruins depends upon direct experience of Rome and its monuments.
 No trip to Rome is documented, although Marco may have gone there during his youth or less likely around 1720.
 Like his uncle's in history painting, Marco's accomplishments were important in the subsequent development of eighteenth-century Venetian landscape and capriccio painting.
 Painters such as Canaletto (1697-1768) and the Guardi drew upon his subtle and varied light effects and his masterful combination of real and imaginary elements.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Zanetti, Anton Maria.
 Della pittura veneziana e delle oper pubbliche de' veneziani maestri.
 1771.
 Reprint.
 Venice, 1972: 442-443.